veracity/veracity-documentation/tutorials/nodejs-webapp-ts/3-express-webserver.md

 }
 ```
 Now we define our function.
 It should be exported as we intend it to be used from code outside of this file.
 The function takes two arguments:
-- `requestListener` - The request listener is a function that will be called upon every incomming server request.
+- `requestListener` - The request listener is a function that will be called upon every incoming server request.
 Our code will simply pass the express application instance as this argument as it is a valid `RequestListener` function.
 - `portOrSocket` - Defines the port or socket our server will open and listen on.

 ```typescript